Kalirad/spiraling_complexity/README.md

 + supp_figures.ipynb: An ipython notebook which allows you to recreate the supplementary figures from Kalirad & Azevedo 2017 from data in stats folder.

-+ reference_seqs:  A folder containing reference sequences (FASTA format) for different alpha values used in our paper.
++ Reference_seqs:  A folder containing reference sequences (FASTA format) for different alpha values used in our paper.

 + stats: A folder containg all the results (zip format) needed to recreate the figures in our paper.